kaditya125/Weather.io/README.md

+# Weather-IO

-# Project Title
+## Project Description

-A brief description of what this project does and who it's for
+Weather-IO is a location search web application developed using modern JavaScript and modular coding practices.
+It provides users with an efficient interface to explore and retrieve location-based information, including real-time weather updates.

 ## Tech Stack

-**Client:** HTML, CSS, JavaScript, API
+- **Client**: HTML, CSS, JavaScript, API

 ## Demo

-Insert gif or link to demo
+Insert GIF or link to demo here.

 ## Features